eddy0612/SpaceEngineerScripts/Breakout_Game/README.md

 3. In front of that add either a helm or cockpit, but in such a way that when in the cockpit you can see the whole screen.
 Change its name to `[GAME.SEAT] Player1`
 4. Add the script to the programmable block, recompile and run.
+5. Configure the helms buttons, drag the GAME programmable block down, select run and enter `START` as the parameter
+6. Launch the game by pressing that button

 Controls
 --------